saidalfaraby/saidalfaraby.github.io/_pages/about.md

 #### Miscellaneous
 In my spare time I like to play with my kids (so far 2), I also try to read books, mostly non-fiction and self-help books ([my reading list](https://www.goodreads.com/review/list/9265112?shelf=read))
 .
-At weekends, I do [bicycling]( https://www.strava.com/athletes/sfaraby), and I love futsal too.
+I love futsal too.